Graph Laplacian Learning with Exponential Family Noise: Conclusions

 \section{Conclusions}

-To address the problem of combinatorial graph Laplacian learning from count signals, we proposed a GSP-based generative model that produces signals of different data types from underlying smooth signal representations.
-We designed GLEN, an alternating method that refines the estimation of the Laplacian and the underlying smooth representations iteratively.
-We also extended GLEN to the time-vertex framework for learning from time-varying graph signals.
+In this paper, we generalize combinatorial graph Laplacian learning from continuous and unbounded noisy signals to various data types.
+Inspired by generalized linear models, we established a GSP-based generative model that produces signals of different responses of exponential family distributions whose expected values are underlying smooth signal representations.
+To effectively learn the graph Laplacian, we proposed GLEN which alternates between a graph learning step that refines the estimation of the Laplacian, and a denoising step that refines the underlying smooth signal representations, until convergence.
+We further extend GLEN using variational methods to compensate for the neglected stochasticity of latent smooth signal representation.
+Since real-world graph signals are often not independent but temporal correlated, we also extended GLEN to the time-vertex framework for learning from time-varying graph signals.
 We demonstrated that our methods achieve more accurate Laplacian estimation on different synthetic graph models compared to competing approaches, and can learn meaningful graphs on various real datasets.
 While our experiments highlighted Poisson and Bernoulli distributions, our framework is general for exponential family distributions.